Alek050/databallpy/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up `databallpy` for local development.

+1. Install [poetry](https://python-poetry.org/) on your device.
-1. Download a copy of `databallpy` locally.
+2. Download a copy of `databallpy` locally.
-2. Install `databallpy` using `poetry`:
+3. Install `databallpy` dependencies using `poetry` by running one of the following commands:

     ```console
     $ poetry install
+    & make deps
     ```

-3. Use `git` (or similar) to create a branch for local development and make your changes:
+4. Use `git` (or similar) to create a branch for local development and make your changes (Make sure to first checkout to the development branch before checking out to your local brach):

     ```console
+    $ git checkout -b <issue number>-<type of issue>-<short description of issue>
+    $ # example for issue 5, a new features that normalizes playing direction in tracking data
+    $ git checkout development
-    $ git checkout -b name-of-your-bugfix-or-feature
+    $ git checkout -b 5-feat-normalize_playing_direction_td
     ```

+5. Make changes to the code.
+Make sure to only change and add code that is within the scope of your issue.
+If you find any bugs or inconsistency on the way, please open a new issue in the git repository.
+This will help in keeping pull requests clear.

-4. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.
+6. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.

-5. Commit your changes and open a pull request.
+7. Commit your changes and open a pull request.

 ## Pull Request Guidelines

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include additional tests if appropriate.
+  1. All tests should pass (add/update tests for added code if applicable):
+    ```console
+    $ # for linux and macos
+    $ make test
+    $ # for windows
+    $ poetry run py.test tests/ --pythonwarnings=once --cov-report=term-missing --cov-report=html --cov=databallpy --cov-config=.coveragerc
+    ```
+  2. All linters should pass:
+    ```console
+    $ # for linux and macos
+    $ make formatlint
+    $ # for windows
+    $ poetry run isort --filter-files tests/ databallpy/
+    $ poetry run black tests/ databallpy/
+    $ poetry run flake8
+    ```
+  3. All functions variables that are not intended to call for users should start with a `_`.
+  4. All functions and classes should contain docstrings in the [google](https://github.com/NilsJPWerner/autoDocstring/blob/HEAD/docs/google.md) format.
-2. If the pull request adds functionality, the docs should be updated.
+  5. If applicable, for instance when adding a new feature, docs should be updated.
-3. The pull request should work for all currently supported operating systems and versions of Python.
+  6. The code should work for all currently supported operating systems and versions of Python

 ## Code of Conduct